Posted on October 31, 2018 by Jenn Zatopek

 For some reason, the mention of this crime makes me weep, and I believe it’s because it’s so personal.
 I am Jewish after all.

 Last night, I lit candles and prayed for the dead, for the killer, and for goodness to prevail.
 In many First Nation tribes, especially those who resided along the Great Plains, butterflies represented hope and resurrection, a chance to begin again.
-Perhaps those butterflies here in Texas represent the spirits of those eleven lost souls who will continue on in their own mystical way, our dead having a way of being here with us, even if it is only in our hearts and memories for now.
+Perhaps these butterflies here in Texas represent the spirits of those eleven lost souls who will continue on in their own mystical way, our dead having a strange way of being here with us, even if it is only in our hearts and memories for now.

 HOW TO HELP